 Nursing is one of the most versatile and rewarding careers in healthcare today.
 And even when employment is down in other fields, there will always be a need for skilled nurses.
 The requirements for becoming a nurse are changing because healthcare in the United States is changing.

 Nurses today need to add specialized skills and expertise such as critical thinking, change management expertise and community-based healthcare experience.
 Such attributes and experience help improve healthcare effectiveness and patient outcomes.

 Benefits to the BSN Program at NMC

-- The curriculum centers on community-based education, which gives students the opportunity to learn in a variety of healthcare settings, including hospitals, physcian's clinics, hospice and more.
+- The curriculum centers on community-based education, which gives students the opportunity to learn in a variety of healthcare settings, including hospitals, physician's clinics, hospice and more.

 - Students receive personalized academic support that prepares them for success in the classroom and on the NCLEX.
-Between 83 and 96 percent of BSN graduates have passed the NCLEX on the first attempt over the past four years.
+An average of 87% of BSN graduates have passed the NCLEX on the first attempt over the past four years.

 - First year clinicals provide students with the opportunity to work hands-on with patients and nurses in the second semester of study.

 - The Nursing Arts Center, our high-tech simulation lab gives students the practice and confidence needed to provide patient care in the clinical setting.